steilerDev/icloud-photos-sync/docs/src/get-started.md

 === "Docker"

-    Docker images are available on [DockerHub](https://hub.docker.com/r/steilerdev/icloud-photos-sync).
+    Docker images are available on [DockerHub](https://hub.docker.com/r/steilerdev/icloud-photos-sync) for `linux/amd64` and `linux/arm64` platform.
 Alternatively the docker image tar archive is available from the [Github releases](https://github.com/steilerDev/icloud-photos-sync/releases) and can be installed using `docker load --input <fileName>`

-    !!! tip "ARM Support"
-        The Docker image is also build for the arm64 platform (however [publishing this version is not possible through the current CI setup](https://github.com/docker/buildx/issues/1152)).
-The tar archive of the arm64 build of this image is available from the [Github releases](https://github.com/steilerDev/icloud-photos-sync/releases) and can be loaded using `docker load --input <fileName>`.

     === "docker compose"